 The government’s white paper Justice for All (Cm 5563) on reform of the criminal justice system was published July 2002 and the reforms it proposed were embodied in the Criminal Justice Act 2003.
 The full text can be downloaded as a PDF file, archived by the National Archives.

-Intended for solicitors needing advice on anti-money laundering (AML) compliance, this section of the Law Society’s web site has links to the relevant legislation, digests of recent cases, the Society’s own Anti-Money Laundering Guidance (which replaced its AML Practice Note in 2018), information on training events and other sources of advice, and a bi-monthly newsletter, AML Update.
+Intended for solicitors needing advice on anti-money laundering (AML) compliance, this section of the Law Society’s web site has links to the Society’s Anti-Money Laundering Guidance (which replaced its AML Practice Note in 2018), information on training events and other sources of advice, and recent news.

 The Magistrates Association represents eighty per cent of the serving magistrates in England and Wales.
-The “About us” section of its website features the Association’s charter and bye-laws.
+The “News and Comments” section of its web site includes Consultation Responses, Parliamentary Briefings and Position Statements, and also information about research conducted by the association.

 Nacro is the current official name (since 1999) of the charity formerly known as the National Association for the Care and Resettlement of Offenders (NACRO).
 It works to reduce crime principally by helping ex-offenders with their housing, employment and training needs.
 The web site gives information on all aspects of Nacro’s work.
 A large selection of publications are available free to download as PDFs.